miyazaki1123/wooms/app/public/wp-content/plugins/snow-monkey-editor/readme.txt

 * Unpublish date time settings
 * Edit lock by user roles.
 (Only administrators can set it)

+= Block presets =

+This feature allows you to save the settings of a block and set them for other blocks of the same type at the touch of a button.

+(The number of blocks/attributes that can be used by the block preset feature is limited by default.)

 = Block styles =

 There can be used in paragraph blocks, group blocks, image blocks, etc.